-Some kinds of toothpaste have abrasive ingredients in them which helps with the plaque and stain removal, but the most effective tool is your toothbrush.
-You can remineralize your teeth by using fluoride.
+Most kinds of toothpastes have mild abrasive ingredients in them which helps with your toothbrush with the plaque and stain removal.
+You can reduce demineralization your teeth by using fluoride.
 Since your toothbrush does not reach between your teeth, it is important to use floss, this allows you to clean between your gums and tooth structures.
 Visiting your dentist for routine cleanings is also important.
 Getting the cavity removed (advanced bacterial colony) and having a filling placed will help prevent the bacteria from spreading from one tooth to a neighboring tooth.
-Have sealants placed, this is a preventative protective coating that will protect the tooth surfaces from the acid of bacteria.
+Have sealants placed, this is a preventative protective coating on the chewing surfaces that will protect the tooth from acid erosion.
 “Are patients doing enough to combat plaque biofilm?.”
 RDH Magazine, March 2019, Page 12.
 (2014) DAT prep by Kaplan Review Notes.
 New York, NY: Kaplan Publishing.
 For further reading see the source below from the American Dental Association (ADA) Tackling Tooth Decay Comments are closed.

 |